ubco-W2022T2-data301/project-group16/final_report_group16.md

 - In Robert's analysis he used a variety of plots although primarily relying on facet grids to show multiple histograms based on the cost of living indexes and scatter plots to determine where cities rank in terms of affordability.
 This made it clear to see the distribution of cities ranked according to their indexes.

-- For Oliver's analysis he used...TODO
+- For Oliver's analysis he used barplots to compare multiple cities and their affordability ratios and percentage salaries.
+Using these plots, he was able to determine which cities were considered affordable, moderate, and expensive in Canada.

 - In Ken's analysis he utilized...TODO